One of the most entertaining 2026 World Cup groups delivered across all fronts.

 World Cup 2026 Group F qualification odds

-As we know, there is room for eight of the best 12 third-placed teams to qualify from the group stages this year, so it would be a monumental shock if the Netherlands crashed out early.
+There is room for eight of the best 12 third-placed teams to qualify from the group stages this year, so it would be no shock to see Sweden go through.

 World Cup 2026 Group F fixtures: Match-by-match schedule